The Complete Guide

 1. No Prior Experience Necessary

 You are not required to have any prior experience or a degree to begin your certification program.
-You could start on your career journey in just six short months.
+You could start your career journey in the medical industry in just six short months.

 2. You Touch Other’s Lives in a Meaningful Way

 This career provides immense personal satisfaction from helping people in need.
-Whether you are administering medication, collecting information or calming a patient’s nerves before a procedure, you’ll feel great at the end of every day!
+Whether you are administering medication, collecting information, calming a patient’s nerves before a procedure, or simply assisting doctors in their duties, you’ll feel great at the end of every day!

 3. You Could Complete Training in Under 6 Months